 This domain includes all the hands-on skills and competencies needed to practice a discipline in the real world.
 Just as a musician needs to be proficient with her instrument, so does a carpenter, lawyer or accountant with the tools of their trades.
 Even an academic needs to have competent communication skills to effectively share his ideas with the world.

-In light of this, I decided to take a creative writing workshop last month in order to hone my skills with the pen.
+In light of this, I decided to take a writing workshop this month to hone my skills with the pen.
 The half-day workshop was led by Vancouver-based writer, Regan d’Andrade.
 Joined by eight other budding writers, Regan led us through a series of hands-on exercises to practice creative writing.
 In each exercise, we were given a fixed amount of time to write freely on a single theme.
 In one exercise, for instance, we had 20 minutes to write our life story.
 The time pressure was intense, but even more nerve-racking was reading my work aloud to the group at the end of these exercises.
 There’s a quote by Eleanor Roosevelt that goes: “do one thing every day that scares you.”
 Check.

-Still, I learned some good techniques for tapping into my inner creative voice, and for overcoming the tendency to self-critique and edit my work in the early creative phase of writing.
+Still, I learned some good techniques for tapping into my inner creative voice and for overcoming the tendency to self-critique and edit my work in the early creative phase of writing.
 Useful skills for anyone who wants to share his ideas with the world.